AramidFinance/aramid-zerobridge-docs/getting-started/aramid-dapp.md

 3\.
 Select asset to be bridged

 #### Note: nothing should go wrong.
-We have safety mechanisms in place for exception sceanrios.
+We have safety mechanisms in place for exception scenarios.
 Please visit the Troubleshooting section for your specific issues.